 Namaste and welcome to Nepal!

-After breakfast you drive west along the highway between Kathmandu and Pokhara.
+Today you drive west along the highway between Kathmandu and Pokhara.
 You bend down to the village of Dhading and continue along small villages, green terraced fields and overgrown slopes.

 The road turns into a bumpy, unpaved road and you pass Arughat.
 From here you also start to see the mountains: the Annapurna, the Ganesh Himal, the Langtang Himal and of course the Manaslu!